In the operating theatre

 - operations on the artery in the neck, and

-- operations on the abdomen, where a nerve block can be used for extra pain relief, but a general anaesthetic will always be needed as well.
+- operations on the abdomen, where a nerve block can be used for extra pain relief, alongside a general anaesthetic.

 Anaesthetists often use an ultrasound machine to identify the exact position of the nerves.